Starting Out? Set a Mindset for a Lifetime of Shrewd Finances

 The Bottom Line

 So, you’ve mastered the basics – budgeting, knowing your limits, saving what you can and not overdoing the credit line.
-Like many enjoyable things in life, spending can be bad for you, but in small doses, it shouldn’t do too much harm.
+Of course, like many enjoyable things in life, spending can be bad for you, but it shouldn’t do too much harm in small doses.

 It doesn’t matter who you are, what age you are, what stage you’re starting out at or what you want to be “when you grow up”.
 Like it or not, personal finances are for life and are not just about the here and now.